canonical/maas-dev-setup/README.md

   * DISABLE YOUR UFW FIREWALL (to make sure lxd connections work)
   * Install git, make, lxd, snapcraft, libvirt with qemu
   * Clone the source code and (if configured) add a branch for your launcpad account
-  * Setup LXD to have a MAAS development container
+  * Setup LXD to have a MAAS development container, profiles and networks
   * Setup bridges so that MAAS can reach your network
-  * Connect your local LXD to the MAAS development container so that MAAS can provision virtual machines
+  * Will prepare to connect your local LXD to the MAAS development container, so that MAAS can provision virtual machines on your local host
+    * You will still have to do a single manual step here, but you will be guided by the script

 Basically the script mimics the steps described in [this discourse post](https://discourse.maas.io/t/setting-up-a-minimal-dev-environment-with-lxd/6318) and configures your maas-dev host to be able to connect to your local LXD.